karthickshanmugarao/lv-bots-public-releases/README.md

 9. To include more tool VIs - Add the VIs and respective Metadata files in the folders `mcp_tool_vis` and `mcp_tools_metadata`.
      1. The folder locations can be changed by modifying few keys in `.env` and `lv_bots_executor_config.ini`.
 Refer the `User Guide` Section.
      2. Refer [4.6.1.
 Metadata JSON](#461-metadata-json) to create metadata files for new tool VIs.
-10.    **Closing LV Bots** - To exit LV Bots, close all the open terminals and the lv_bots_executor_service VI front panel.
+10.    **Closing lv-bots** - To exit lv-bots, close all the open terminals and the lv_bots_executor_service VI front panel.
 11. Refer [User Guide](#4-user-guide-additional-details) for more details

 # 3. Current Features and Limitations
 ## 3.1.
 Features
 - **MCP Tool Registration** – MCP Tools registerd for each `.json` file in the metadata folder.
-- **MCP Server** – The tools registered in LV Bots MCP Server can be used by any AI Agent / Platform that supports the Model Context Protocol.
+- **MCP Server** – The tools registered in lv-bots MCP Server can be used by any AI Agent / Platform that supports the Model Context Protocol.
-- **LabVIEW VI Execution** – MCP Server executes LabVIEW VIs using a separate LV Bots Executor service.
+- **LabVIEW VI Execution** – MCP Server executes LabVIEW VIs using a separate lv-bots Executor service.
 - **Example AI Agent** - An Example AI Agent is available to interact over a terminal window.
 This requires OpenAI API Key in `.env`.

 ## 3.2.
 Limitations of Current Version